 Even during that short time I managed to develop contacts in PR and at many of the large regional and trade titles in the UK.
 The secret to developing this contacts list, I found, was scheduling meetings to take place over a Guinness and a pub lunch.

 Long term I suppose I want to continue to build a diverse portfolio of clients and gain a reputation as a reliable and creative freelance.
-My time at uni certainly helped me with the creative side.
+My time at university certainly helped me with the creative side.
 Reliability... not so much!

 I have my own personal goals away from the freelancing.
-I hope to complete my first novel over the winter, a project that I have been working on since uni.
+I hope to complete my first novel over the winter, a project that I have been working on since university.
 I have also found my cricketing ambitions hard to let go, so I intend to stay fit and try and push my way into the professional game – if at all possible!

 At the time of writing this I have just returned from a working holiday, grape picking in central France and intend to return as often as possible and learn more about the grape varieties…